 A couple of weeks ago, when we made baked chorizo, cod and potato, I mentioned foul weather being the inspiration for hearty dishes.
 As we move into March it’s still pretty cold, though the rain has been punctuated by some gloriously sunny days.
 I’m still craving comfort food.

 We made this simple Chinese-Style Braised Ox Cheek for visiting friends and it was utterly delicious.
-We followed this BBC Good Food recipe almost exactly, but added button mushrooms; mushrooms work so well with Chinese flavours plus they’re a favourite of mine in any meat stew.
+We used this BBC Good Food recipe, but added button mushrooms; mushrooms work so well with Chinese flavours plus they’re a favourite of mine in any meat stew.
 One of the things that drew me to this recipe was its recommendation of ox cheeks as a perfect cut for the dish.

 Please note, this dish makes no claims to be authentically Chinese – however the Chinese five-spice, anise, garlic, ginger and soy sauce create a distinctly Chinese flavour profile that is very satisfying!